scheinerman/BalancedIncompleteBlockDesigns.jl/README.md

 This is a demonstration project.
 We use integer programming to find block designs and unless the parameters are small, this can take horribly long.
 We also use the *Gurobi* solver.
-Edit the source to use another solver.
+Use `ChooseOptimizer` to specify which optimization solver to use.